-Thank you for reaching out to Community Health Advocates (CHA) for help with out-ofnetwork insurance coverage.
+Thank you for calling Community Health Advocates (CHA) for help with out-of-network insurance coverage.
 CHA is a nonprofit dedicated to helping New Yorkers get, keep, and use health insurance.

-You need help because your insurance company's out-of-network reimbursement rate is low.
+You recently called us for help because your insurance company out-of-network reimbursement rate is low.
 First, you should know that you have the right to file an appeal.
 It's not difficult to do.
 Just follow these simple steps:

-1. Determine how your health plan sets their out-of-network reimbursement rate.
+1. Determine how your health plan sets their out of network reimbursement rate

-Read the attached, Tips for Determining Your Plan's Out-of-Network Rates, for more help.
+Read the attached, Tips for Determining Your Plan's Out-of-Network Rates for more help.